Conveyor belt

 A conveyor belt is the carrying medium of a belt conveyor system (often shortened to a belt conveyor).
 A belt conveyor system consists of two or more pulleys (sometimes referred to as drums), with a closed loop of carrying medium—the conveyor belt—that rotates about them.
 One or both of the pulleys are powered, moving the belt and the material on the belt forward.
 The powered pulley is called the drive pulley, while the unpowered pulley is called the idler pulley.
-There are two main industrial classes of belt conveyors; Those in general material handling such as those moving boxes along inside a factory and bulk material handling such as those used to transport large volumes of resources and agricultural materials, such as grain, salt, coal, ore, sand, overburden and more.
+There are two main industrial classes of belt conveyors; Those in general material handling such as those moving boxes along inside a factory and bulk material handling such as those used to transport large volumes of resources and agricultural materials, including grain, salt, coal, ore, sand, overburden and more.

 Overview

 Point of contact between a power transmission belt and its pulley.
 A conveyor belt uses a wide belt and pulleys and is supported by rollers or a flat pan along its path.

 Conveyors are durable and reliable components used in automated distribution and warehousing, as well as manufacturing and production facilities.
 In combination with computer-controlled pallet handling equipment this allows for more efficient retail, wholesale, and manufacturing distribution.
 It is considered a labor-saving system that allows large volumes to move rapidly through a process, allowing companies to ship or receive higher volumes with smaller storage space and with labor expense.

 Belt conveyors are the most commonly used powered conveyors because they are the most versatile and the least expensive.
 Products are conveyed directly on the belt so both regular and irregular shaped objects, large or small, light and heavy, can be transported successfully.
 Belt conveyors are also manufactured with curved sections that use tapered rollers and curved belting to convey products around a corner.
 These conveyor systems are commonly used in postal sorting offices and airport baggage handling systems.

 Belt conveyors are generally fairly similar in construction consisting of a metal frame with rollers at either end of a flat metal bed.
 Rubber conveyor belts are commonly used to convey items with irregular bottom surfaces, small items that would fall in between rollers (e.g. a sushi conveyor bar), or bags of product that would sag between rollers.
 The belt is looped around each of the rollers and when one of the rollers is powered (by an electrical motor) the belting slides across the solid metal frame bed, moving the product.
 In heavy use applications, the beds in which the belting is pulled over are replaced with rollers.
 The rollers allow weight to be conveyed as they reduce the amount of friction generated from the heavier loading on the belting.
 The exception to the standard belt conveyor construction is the sandwich belt conveyor.
 The sandwich belt conveyor uses two conveyor belts, instead of one.
 These two conventional conveyor belts are positioned face to face, to firmly contain the items being carried in a "sandwich-like" hold.